-You must successfully complete all of the degree requirements as listed in the departmental or program sections of the University Catalog under which you were admitted.
+You must successfully complete all of the degree requirements as listed in the college and departmental or program sections of the University Catalog under which you were admitted.
 All requirements must be completed by the grading deadline of the degree conferral quarter.

 Earning Degrees with Distinction

-Requirements for earning a master degree with distinction vary by program.
+Requirements for earning a master's degree with distinction vary by program.
 Unless otherwise indicated, the minimum cumulative grade point average for distinction for coursework applied toward a particular College graduate program is 3.75.
 Additional or other criteria might need to be met in many programs, such as passing a comprehensive examination or writing a thesis with distinction.
-Refer to your Program Academic Student Handbook for any differing or specific requirements on minimum grade point average or additional criteria.
+Refer to your Program Graduate Academic Student Handbook for any differing or specific requirements on minimum cumulative grade point average or additional criteria.

-Degree conferral candidates must apply for degree conferral online via Campus Connection.
+Degree conferral candidates must apply for degree conferral online via Campus Connect.
 Submitting the online degree conferral application does not guarantee the conferral (granting) of a degree from DePaul University.
 Degree requirements are audited at the end of the expected completion term indicated.

 DePaul reports degree information to the National Student Clearinghouse on a monthly basis.
 Many companies, universities and colleges, and agencies use this service to verify awarded degrees.
 Your degree will only be verified by the Clearinghouse if your Privacy Settings in Campus Connection indicate this as releasable information at the time your degree is conferred.
 Please verify your Privacy Settings before the end of your completion term.